square/certigo/README.md

 [![build](https://travis-ci.org/square/certigo.svg?branch=master)](https://travis-ci.org/square/certigo)
 [![report](https://goreportcard.com/badge/github.com/square/certigo)](https://goreportcard.com/report/github.com/square/certigo)

-Certigo is a utility to examine and validate certificates in a variety of formats.
+Certigo is a utility to examine and validate certificates to help with debugging SSL/TLS issues.

-Currently supported formats are X.509 (DER/PEM), JCEKS/JKS, PKCS7 and PKCS12.
-Need support for an exotic certificate storage format that's not yet supported?
-Open an issue on Github and maybe we can add it.
-We enjoy the challenge!
+### Features

+**Supports all common file formats**: Certigo can read and dump certificates in various formats.
+It can automatically detect and read from X.509 (DER/PEM), JCEKS/JKS, PKCS7 and PKCS12 files.
+Certificates can be dumped to a human-readable format, a set of PEM blocks, or a JSON object for use in scripting.

+**Validation and linting**: Not sure if your generated certificate is valid?
+Certigo can connect to remote servers to display and validate their certificate chains.
+It can also point out common errors on certififcates, such as using an older X.509 format, signatures with outdated hases, or keys that are too small.

+**Supports MySQL and PostgreSQL**: Trying to debug SSL/TLS connections on a database?
+Certigo supports establishing connections via StartTLS protocols for MySQL and PostgreSQL, making it possible debug connection issues or scan for expired certificates more easily.

+**Scripting support**: All commands in certigo have support for optional JSON output, which can be used in shell scripts to analyze or filter output.
+Combine certigo with [jq](https://stedolan.github.io/jq) to find all certificates in a bundle that are signed with SHA1-RSA, or filter for CA certificates, or whatever you need!

 ### Install